sindresorhus/super-regex/readme.md

 This package also has a better API than the built-in regular expression methods.
 For example, none of the methods mutate the regex.

-The timeout only works in Node.js.
-In the browser, it will simply not time out.
+**Synchronous methods** (`isMatch`, `firstMatch`, `matches`) use a timeout mechanism that only works in Node.js.
+In the browser, they will not time out.

+**Asynchronous methods** (`isMatchAsync`, `firstMatchAsync`, `matchesAsync`) run the regex in a worker thread and support timeout in both Node.js and browsers.
+They are especially useful for preventing ReDoS attacks in browser environments and for non-blocking execution in servers.

 ## Install